hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 <span class="caption">Listing 7: Initializing a vector of natural numbers</span>

 Note the trailing periods.
 If you forget them, the object will be an array, which doesn't allow you to grow or shrink its size.
-As you can see, Expresso allows you to construct an vector object in literal form, which most other type-strict programming languages don't.
+As you can see, Expresso allows you to construct a vector object in literal form, which most other type-strict programming languages don't.
 You can add or remove an item from the vector.

 ```expresso